soroosh-tanzadeh/rotary-insight/frontend/README.md

 ### Main Application

 1. **Select Model**:
-   - Choose an analysis model from the dropdown (models are automatically loaded after authentication)
+   - Choose an analysis model from the Configuration section
-   - Each model has a description showing its purpose

-2. **Configure Window Size**:
-   - Set the window size for signal segmentation (default: 512)
+   - Filter models by window size
-   - This determines how the signal is divided into windows for analysis
+   - Models are grouped by dataset (CWRU, PU)

-3. **Upload CSV File**:
+2. **Upload or Select Sample File**:
    - Drag and drop your CSV file into the upload area, or click to browse
-   - The CSV file should contain signal data (numeric values)
+   - Or expand the "Sample Files" accordion to select from pre-loaded examples
+   - Samples are sorted by index for easy navigation

-4. **Calculate**:
+3. **Calculate**:
    - Click the "Calculate" button to start the analysis
-   - The application will:
-     - Parse the CSV file
+   - Intelligent validation shows specific error messages if requirements are not met
-     - Process the signal using the selected model
+   - The application will process the signal and generate visualizations
-     - Compute FFT for frequency domain analysis
-     - Generate visualizations and statistics

 ### Viewing Results

-1. **Signal Information**:
-   - View comprehensive statistics about your signal
-   - Statistics are organized into three categories:
-     - Basic Statistics
-     - Spread Statistics
-     - Advanced Statistics
+1. **File Information Panel**:
+   - View selected file, model, and window size with color-coded status indicators

 2. **Charts**:
-   - **Time Domain Signal**: View the raw signal over time
+   - **Time Domain Signal**: View the raw signal with "Expand" button for full-screen modal
    - **Frequency Domain (FFT)**: Analyze frequency components
+   - **STFT Spectrogram**: Time-frequency analysis with adjustable hop length

+3. **Classification Results**:
+   - View predicted fault class with confidence percentages
-   - **Heat Map**: Visualize frequency data across all windows
+   - Probability distribution across all classes

-3. **Navigation**:
+4. **Navigation**:
    - Use the back arrow button to return to the main page
    - Switch between languages using the language toggle buttons
    - Toggle dark/light mode using the theme button